qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [^lock_granularity]: Sometimes, having fine-grained lock is slower because of more lock/unlock operations.
 But sometimes having fine-grained lock is faster because it allows higher parallelism.
 Sometimes fine-grained lock can cause deadlock but coarse-grained lock won't deadlock.
 It depends on exact case.

 [Ghost cell](https://docs.rs/ghost-cell/latest/ghost_cell/) and [LCell](https://docs.rs/qcell/latest/qcell/struct.LCell.html) are similar to QCell, but use closure lifetime as owner id.
-They are zero-cost, and more restrictive (use closure lifetime as owner id).
+They are zero-cost, but more restrictive (owner is tied to closure scope, cannot dynamically create, owner cannot outlive closure).

 ### Rust lock is not re-entrant